 When it comes to apologies, lots of people have lots to say about them.
 Businesses "offer" apologies.
 Situations "lead" to apologies.
 Celebrities and politicians sometimes "issue" apologies.
 Some folks "demand" an apology while others "give" an apology.

 If you have an inkling that you owe your spouse an apology, don't put it off.
 Apologize right away.
 Apologies are best when they are issued sincerely and done from the heart.

-What is an Apology?
+What Is an Apology?

 Why People Apologize

 Other people apologize because they want to put the past behind them and begin again.
 Many folks apologize because they are genuinely sorry for what happened, want to accept responsibility for their actions, and want to make amends.
-These are good reasons.

 How to Apologize

 As a productive part of the apology, it can be helpful to state what you are willing to do to make things right again.
 You should emphasize your determination to not make the same mistake again.
 Whatever you decide to do to make restitution, make sure it is meaningful and something that you will do.
 Don't make promises you won't or can't keep.
 Finally, try to forgive yourself.
 It can be difficult if your spouse has moved on, but you are stuck in the past.